madoooaboelazaiem/PaymentGatewayLibrary/README.md

 ## Getting Started

-folder structure is inspired by https://softwareontheroad.com/ideal-nodejs-project-structure/ with some modifications like adding controllers folder
+folder structure is inspired by https://softwareontheroad.com/ideal-nodejs-project-structure/ with some modifications like adding controllers and dbm folder

 ### Prerequisites